Sexual selection in birds: Dominance status

 In brown-headed cowbirds male displays were less intense when directed toward females than when directed to other males.
 The intense displays between males are most likely used to demonstrate condition and dominance status, and sometimes these displays escalate into physical fights in which the less dominant male is injured or killed.
 This is an example of when intrasexual competition requires more energy than the attraction of a mate.

 Visual stimuli are also used in male-male competition.
 In rock sparrows, elaborate feather ornamentations are the best predictor of dominance in foraging groups.
 It has been shown, through the use of social network analysis to determine patterns of leader-follower interactions, that individuals with the brightest yellow breast patches showed the most dominance in the foraging group and had the most followers compared to less elaborate individuals.

 Several sexually selected ornaments that may be used during courtship can also be used as armaments.
 Antbird songs, which are sexually monomorphic ornaments, function as deterrents in competitive intrasexual interactions as well as in mate choice.
-In several species of Hypocnemisantbirds, acoustic signals function in both intrasexual competition and mate choice.
+In several species of Hypocnemis antbirds, acoustic signals function in both intrasexual competition and mate choice.
 Removal experiments were performed to determine which function takes precedence.
 Both sexes use song as both ornament and as a form of competition; however, males demonstrate stronger signaling in both cases than females, giving more frequent signals and stronger responses.

 Territorial behavior

 Before and after social pairing and mating occurs, bird song is mainly dedicated to territorial defense.
 This behavior is a sexually selected trait because it ensures defense of the female who is rearing her offspring.
 There is also some evidence that vocal amplitude effects male-male competition in such species as the great tit.
-Most courtship songs were performed at relatively low amplitudes, whereas territorial songs or “broadcast songs” were performed at high amplitudes.
+Most courtship songs were performed at relatively low amplitudes, whereas territorial songs or "broadcast songs" were performed at high amplitudes.
 This suggests an environment where it is necessary to devote more energy to territory defense than to attracting a mate.

 Performance level of territory defense song is important in the context of sexual selection.
 By manipulating the territory defense song of the banded wren to simulate three levels of song performance, birds were much less likely to approach the high performance recording than the medium or low performance stimuli.
 Also, low performance stimuli were challenged without any further assessment.